 Before 1983, people whose primary job wasn't covered by Social Security had their Social Security benefits calculated as if they were long-term, low-wage workers.
-They had the advantage of receiving a Social Security benefit representing a higher percentage of their earnings, plus a pension from a job for which they didn't pay Social Security taxes.
+They had the advantage of receiving a Social Security benefit that represented a higher percentage of their earnings.
+They also had a pension from a job for which they didn't pay Social Security taxes.
 Congress passed the Windfall Elimination Provision to remove that advantage.

-Under the provision, Social Security reduces the 90 percent factor in their formula and phases it in for workers who reached age 62 or became disabled between 1986 and 1989.
-For people who reach 62 or became disabled in 1990 or later, Social Security reduces the 90 percent factor to as little as 40 percent.
+Under the provision, Social Security reduces the 90% factor in their formula and phases it in for workers who reached age 62 or developed a disability between 1986 and 1989.
+For people who reach 62 or developed a disability in 1990 or later, Social Security reduces the 90% factor to as little as 40%.

-Social Security Administration Factsheet: SSA Publication No. 05-10045 January 2020
+Social Security Administration Factsheet: SSA Publication No. 05-10045 January 2024